Susan Bulmer: Research

 In 1964 Bulmer co-authored, with her husband Ralph Bulmer, the first paper on the prehistory of the New Guinea Highlands based on evidence from several disciplines.
 Bulmer’s contribution to New Guinea archaeology was commemorated in a special volume of Archaeology in Oceania in 2016.
 This volume includes a bibliography of Bulmer's publications spanning both her New Guinea and New Zealand work.

 Her work in Papua New Guinea is recognised in three areas: as a pioneer of archaeology in the Highlands; for her classification of a coastal pottery sequence and its cultural associations and trade networks; for her investigations of early agricultural practices.

 Bulmer’s wide-ranging research interests included indigenous agriculture in New Zealand and domestic animals such as the New Guinea Singing Dog.

 Bulmer was active in the World Archaeology Congress, serving as Treasurer in 1990.

 Community activism

-In the mid-1980s Bulmer co-founded the Friends of Maungawhau, a community organization advocating for the care and management of Maungawhau, an extinct volcanic cone and historic pa site in the Auckland inner city suburb of Mt Eden.
+In the mid-1980s Bulmer co-founded the Friends of Maungawhau, a community organisation advocating for the care and management of Maungawhau, an extinct volcanic cone and historic pa site in the Auckland inner city suburb of Mt Eden.
 The 2014 book Maungawhau: A Short History of Volunteer Action is dedicated to Bulmer.

 In 2005 she received a Living Legend award from Auckland Mayor Dick Hubbard in recognition of her community service.